zaitsev1393/blogogo/src/content/blog/living-in-the-perfect-world.md

 So I started thinking about making it prettier with one of the design systems or template based on Tailwind CSS I picked to be used in my neat little restaurant.
 Almost instantly I realized, that almost everything I see online looks pretty much the same.
 That reminded me about [this article](https://news.ycombinator.com/item?id=33520414).

 Everything you see online is so perfect these days.
+And this makes it uncanny and ugly in some way.
+I can't say I miss 2003 and Win98 like interfaces, I guess is just miss a bit of the riot in the way we treat regular things.

 It's not generally a bad thing, it seems we just found that formula for good enough user experience (in various fields).
 But do _I_ want my interfaces look like that?
 What is the right balance here?
 The safe harbor of the _average good_ vs the unique ugliness of my diletant design vision?